fawda123/WRTDStidal/README.md

 ## Brief description of WRTDS for tidal waters

-The WRTDS tidal method relates chlorophyll concentration to salinity and time for evaluating trends in long-term water quality time series.
-The functional form of the model is a simple regression that relates the natural log of chlorophyll to decimal time and salinity on a sinuisoidal annual time scale (i.e., cyclical variation by year).
-Two basic models can be created that include fitting chlorophyll as a conditional mean or as a conditional quantile response.
-Quantile regression models can be used to characterize trends for conditional distributions of chlorophyll, e.g., the median or 90<sup>th</sup> percentile.
+The WRTDS tidal method relates a water qualty response variable to salinity (or flow) and time to evaluate trends in long-term water quality time series.
+The functional form of the model is a simple regression that relates the natural log of response variable to decimal time and salinity/flow on a sinuisoidal annual time scale (i.e., cyclical variation by year).
+Two basic models can be created that include fitting the response as a conditional mean or as a conditional quantile.
+Quantile regression models can be used to characterize trends for conditional distributions of the response, e.g., the median or 90<sup>th</sup> percentile.
 An additional advantage of quantile regression is that bias associated with back-transformation of predicted values in log-space to a linear space does not occur because estimates are equivariant to non-linear, monotonic transformations.
 Mean models are more restrictive and also require an estimation of the back-transformation bias parameter.
 For both model types, left-censored observations below the minimum detection limit can be included in the data.
 Quantile models use a method that builds on the Kaplan-Meier approximation for a single-sample survival function by generalizing to conditional regression quantiles.
 The mean response is characterized using a similar approach for regression with a parametric survival model.

 The WRTDS approach obtains fitted values of the response variable by estimating regression parameters for each unique observation.
 Specifically, a unique regression model is estimated for each point in the period of observation.
-Each model is weighted by month, year, and salinity such that a unique set of regression parameters for each observation in the time series is obtained.
-For example, a weighted regression centered on a unique observation weights other observations in the same year, month, and similar salinity with higher values, whereas observations for different months, years, or salinities receive lower weights.
+Each model is weighted by month, year, and salinity/flow such that a unique set of regression parameters for each observation in the time series is obtained.
+For example, a weighted regression centered on a unique observation weights other observations in the same year, month, and similar salinity/flow with higher values, whereas observations for different time or salinity/flow values receive lower weights.
 This weighting approach allows estimation of regression parameters that vary in relation to observed conditions.
-Default window widths of six months, 10 years, and half the range of salinity are used.
+Default window widths of six months, 10 years, and half the range of salinity/flow are used.
 Optimal window widths can also be identified using cross-validation to evaluate the ability of the model to generalize with novel datasets.

-Predicted values were based on an interpolation matrix from the regression.
-A sequence of salinity values based on the minimum and maximum values for the data are used to predict chlorophyll using the observed month and year.
-Model predictions are linearly interpolated from the grid using the salinity value closest to the actual for each date.
-Normalized values are also obtained from the prediction grid that allow an interpretation of chlorophyll trend that is independent of any variation related to salinity changes.
-Normalized predictions are obtained for each observation date by assuming that salinity values for the same month in each year were equally likely to occur across the time series.
-For example, normalization for January 1<sup>st</sup> 1974 considers all salinity values occuring on January 1<sup>st</sup> for each year in the time series as equally likely to occur on the observed data.
-A normalized value for January 1<sup>st</sup> 1974 is the average of the predicted values using each of the salinity values as input, while holding month and year constant.
-Normalization across the time series is repeated for each observation to obtain salinity-normalized predictions.
+Predicted values are based on an interpolation matrix from the regression.
+A sequence of salinity/flow values based on the minimum and maximum values for the data are used to predict the response variable using the observed month and year.
+Model predictions are linearly interpolated from the grid using the salinity/flow value closest to the actual for each date.
+Normalized values are also obtained from the prediction grid that allow an interpretation of trends that are independent of any variation related to salinity/flow changes.
+Normalized predictions are obtained for each observation date by assuming that salinity/flow values for the same month in each year are equally likely to occur across the time series.
+For example, normalization for January 1<sup>st</sup> 1974 considers all salinity/flow values occuring on January 1<sup>st</sup> for each year in the time series as equally likely to occur on the observed data.
+A normalized value for January 1<sup>st</sup> 1974 is the average of the predicted values using each of the salinity/fow values as input, while holding month and year constant.
+Normalization across the time series is repeated for each observation to obtain salinity- or flow-normalized predictions.

 ## Installing the package